 When we smile, our whole face is animated.
 Lots of muscles participate in this facial expression including circular muscles around the eyes – orbicularis oculi.
-Orbicularis oculi lie around the eye and are responsible for formation of small wrinkles around the eyes – crow’s feet.
-With age skin loses its elasticity and collagen, skin becomes thin and damaged from negative influence of the environment and photo-damage.
+Orbicularis oculi lie around the eye and are responsible for the formation of small wrinkles around the eyes – crow’s feet.
+With age skin loses its elasticity and collagen, skin becomes thin and damaged from the negative influence of the environment and photodamage.

 What Can Be Done to Prevent Formation of Crow’s Feet Around the Eyes.

 It is very important to stay hydrated and to protect your skin from the sun.
 Wear a hat, avoid unnecessary sun exposure.
 Use proper skincare products: Vitamin C and E are great ingredients that protect skin from sun damage and boost collagen production, ceramides, and hyaluronic acid ensure skin stays hydrated and preserves its plumpness.